 If a student earns an "F" in a course, any course which meets the same requirement for graduation may be taken to meet that requirement.
 The "F" remains on the permanent record unless the repeated course is the same course as the one in which the student received an "F" grade.
-For the purpose of replacing an "F," the "same course" may include a modified title such as "OLA," or "Correspondence," etc. A regular course may not be used to repeat an Honors or Advanced Placement course to raise a grade when both courses can be taken for credit.
+To replace an "F," the "same course" may include a modified title such as "OLE," or "Correspondence," etc. A regular course may not be used to repeat an Honors or Advanced Placement course to raise a grade when both courses can be taken for credit.